-Towing capacity on diesels is now 3000kg with a braked trailer – up 500kg on manual gearbox and 1000kg on auto versions of the old model.
+Towing capacity on diesel 4X4s is now 3000kg with a braked trailer.
+That’s an increase of 500kg on manual gearbox and 1000kg on auto versions of the old model.

 Holden will continue to offer Rodeos powered by the 3.6-litre petrol Alloytech V6 developing 157kW and 313Nm.
 Petrol Rodeos have a 2500kg towing capacity.

-The new vehicle’s bodywork is a facelift of the previous Rodeo, and sits squarely between the smaller Ford Ranger and the larger Toyota HiLux and Nissan Navara.
+The new vehicle’s bodywork is a facelift of the previous Rodeo, which in body size sits between the smaller Ford Ranger and the larger Toyota HiLux and Nissan Navara.

 The new truck, sold in LX and more luxurious LT variants, gets more aggressive frontal styling – along with a bonnet air scoop on turbocharged diesel models.